Old Santee Canal Park – Moncks Corner, South Carolina

 Today, visitors can explore the history and natural beauty of the area as the park offers nearly four miles of boardwalks and trails as well as an interpretive learning center.
-Also located on the grounds of the park are the Berkley County Museum and the Stony Landing Plantation house, which was built in the early 1840s.
+Also located on the grounds of the park is the Berkley County Museum and Heritage Center.

 Stony Landing Plantation house, seen above, was built in 1843 as a second residence for John H. Dawson, a Charleston merchant.
 The house is simple in plan with four rooms downstairs and modest bedrooms upstairs.
 During the Civil War this was home to Dr. St. Julien Ravenel who was given credit for promoting the construction of the Little David submarine in complete secrecy here.
 By 1910, the home was the residence of the Dennis family who were prominent in the area.
 This was the childhood home of South Carolina State Senator, Rembert C. Dennis.

 The Santee Canal is listed in the National Register: